 The data recorded by the tracking system can be used to hold both employers and employees accountable for meeting their responsibilities.
 GPS data can be a powerful piece of information for keeping the employer-employee relationship fair.
 However, there is a difference between monitoring employees for the purpose of work and invading their privacy.

 Employers need to respect their employees’ right to privacy while tracking them.
-Employers need to have a policy in place informing their employees that their device has a GPS tracking app installed on their phone that will monitor their whereabouts.
+Employers need to have a GPS tracking policy in place informing their employees that their device has a GPS tracking app installed that will monitor their whereabouts.

 Employees should be aware of and understand all the capabilities of the tracking app, including time-clocking, mileage tracking, driving routes, and so on.
 Each and every one of those functions should be explicitly disclosed to diminish the employees’ expectation of privacy while on a job for the company.